 |Operative techniques||Laparoscopic cholecystectomy is the gold standard; usually with minimal complications.||There is no consensus on the best treatment option.
 Surgery in the pediatric population is more challenging and difficult.|

 Epidemiology of Pediatric cholecystitis

-Incidence of pediatric cholelithiasis and cholecystitis is on the rise.
-The best estimate of current incidence is about 1.9%.
+The incidence of pediatric cholelithiasis and cholecystitis is on the rise.
+The estimated current incidence is about 1.9%.

 Few anatomical characteristic eponyms should be familiar to one while studying cholecystitis.

-Variously known as the hepatobiliary triangle or the cystohepatic triangle; this potential space at the porta hepatis contains the cystic artery and the cystic duct.
-Its boundaries comprise of the cystic duct joining the:
+Variously known as the hepatobiliary triangle or the cystohepatic triangle, this potential space at the porta hepatis contains the cystic artery and the cystic duct.
+Its boundaries are comprised of the cystic duct joining the:

 - Common bile duct

 Optimum dissection in the Calot’s triangle, and perfect ligation of the cystic artery and the cystic duct, are essential elements of surgical cholecystectomy.